 Description Details

 Aspect Community

 Description of activity Movement of vehicles, exploration activities

 Description of impact Presence of exploration team can be blamed for stock theft and poaching.

-Assessment of Receptor Community
+Assessment of impact Receptor Community

-impact Effect/description of Adverse
+Effect/description of Adverse

 magnitude Cumulative

 Reversible

 Minor

 Temporary

 Local

 Unlikely

-Value of sensitivityLowMagnitude of changeLow
+Value of sensitivity Low

+Magnitude of change Low

 Significance of impact prior to Low (1)

 mitigation

 Impact Develop and implement an operation manual or procedures to

 management/control work on farmlands and implement monitoring programmes

 measures thereafter

-Maintain continuous engagement with residents to identify any concerns or issues, and appropriate mitigation and management measures agreed upon
+5 5 nent with residents to identify any

+concerns or issues, and appro

+management measures agree -

-Ensure appropriate supervisior of all activities
+Ensure appropriate supervisio

-Raise awareness and sensitize
+employees about contentious

-issues such as stock theft and poaching
+issues such as stock theft and

-Accidents and incidents need to
+Accidents and incidents need to manager and recorded in the last the second control of the last the second control of the last the la , , ,

-manager and recorded in the i
+Posidual impact after manager and recorded in the incident register

-Residual impact Low (1)
+Residual impact after Low (1)

-after mitigation
+mitigation

 Description Details

 Aspect Community

-Description of Exploration activities
+Description of activity Exploration activities

-activity

-Description of Triggers job creation, skills development, and opportunities for the
+Description of impact Triggers job creation, skills development, and opportunities for the

-impact local economy.
+local economy.

-Assessment of Receptor Community
+Assessment of impact Receptor Community

-impact Effect/description of Beneficial
+Effect/description of Beneficial

 magnitude Direct

 Reversible

 Minor

 Short term

 Local

 Possible

 Value of sensitivity Low

 Magnitude of change Low

-Significance of impact prior to Low (2)
+Significance of impact prior Low (2)

-mitigation
+to mitigation

 Impact Maximize local employment

 management/control As far as possible promote local procurement

 measures Enhance the development of local skills where possible

 Residual impact after Low Beneficial

 mitigation